Stay healthy throughout your pregnancy with our range of natural supplements.

 - Setting is more clinical and less personal.

 Private medical insurance doesn’t usually cover maternity services – so most births in the UK will be in an NHS-run unit or at home.
 However, there are a number of private maternity hospitals in England and women can choose to contact independent midwifery services.

-For more information on pregnancy, postnatal care and early childhood, visit our Pregnancy and Childcare Centre, or ask our Health at Hand nurses a question
+For more information on pregnancy, postnatal care and early childhood, ask our Health at Hand nurses a question

 The Office of National Statistics ‘Births in England and Wales: 2015’ and ‘Birth characteristics in England and Wales: 2015’

 NICE guidance -- Intrapartum care for healthy women and babies

 National Maternity Review ‘Better Births: Improving outcomes of maternity services in England’